Quick Facts: Earning an Ed.D. in Washington D.C.

 - Hold a bachelor’s degree.

-- Have completed an approved program that leads to a state certification in school leadership and supervision OR hold a valid full principal license in another state OR hold a master’s degree or higher.
+- Have completed an approved program with a focus in Pre-Kindergarten to 12 grade school leadership and supervision OR hold a valid full principal license in another state OR hold a master’s degree or higher.

 Standard Administrative Services Credential (ASC)